mattlub/keyboard/README.md

 The style of the keyboard was adapted from [this](https://codepen.io/tholex/pen/rgBcn) codepen.

 ### Contributing
-If you would like to suggest/implement a feature, raise an issue on the repo!
+If you would like to suggest/implement a feature, or have any other comments, raise an issue on the repo!